QUICK SUMMARY:

 As an agency, managing you and your team’s time spent on client-facing tasks can be a challenge.
 Without careful consideration and monitoring, your employees could be working either too much or too little, and both can have a negative impact on the overall performance and efficiency of your agency.

 Tracking your agency utilization rate will help you to monitor the capacity at which your team is running, and allow you to optimize their time spent on client-facing tasks.
+The capacity utilization rate is critical in calculating optimal billing rates and assessing overall business efficiency, ensuring that you maximize your available hours and avoid losing billable value.

 Too little time spent on client-facing assignments could mean that your employees don’t have enough work to do.
 Too much time means that they can face burnout when it comes to internal-facing tasks, such as administrative, sales, and marketing.

-What is Agency Utilization Rate?
+What is Utilization Rate?

 On the other hand, a utilization rate of 100% isn’t desirable, as that means your employees will need to work more than 100% capacity in order to complete internal tasks required to maintain and grow the agency.

-How Do You Calculate Agency Utilization Rate?
+How To Calculate Utilization Rate?

 As you can see, even a successful agency doesn’t max out their employees on client-facing work and leaves them with enough bandwidth to focus on internal matters.
+The capacity utilization rate formula is a helpful too to understand what percentage of hours worked on client projects compares to the total hours spent at the agency.

 Why is Agency Utilization Rate Important?